Qiskit/samplomatic/docs/guides/dressed_boxes.rst

 Similarly, for operations that ideally commute on the same qubits, the noise profile associated with the individual operations may not commute and could be different altogether if the order of the operations changed.
 Further, different operations within the same circuit may require altogether different techniques to reign in their errors.
 Protocols for suppressing, mitigating, and correcting noise therefore need to know the context in which it arises.
-Samplomatic uses dressed boxes and directives to capture and control these noise contexts transparently.
+Samplomatic uses annotated boxes to capture and control these noise contexts transparently.

-*Dressed boxes* are scopes that own a set of qubits, operations that act on them and a dressing.
+Every box is a scope that owns a set of qubits and operations that act on those qubits, and a list of annotations.
+Samplomatic annotations specify *dressings* and a *directives*.
-The dressing is a collection of parameterized gates that are added to one side of the box.
+A dressing is a group of parameterized gates to add to the left- or right-side of the box.
-*Directives* specify how to implement the contents of a dressed box–twirl the operations with a specific group, inject additional noise, or add basis changing gates.
-This is done by varying the parameters of the dressings of a given box and its neighbors.
+It also incorporates compatible gates on the same side from the box.
+A directive specifies what to do with the box.
+This could be to randomize its content (via twirling or noise injection) or to perform user-specified unitary transformations (for example, a change of basis), and is accomplished by choosing the parameters of the box's dressing and adjacent dressings accordingly.

 A guiding example
 -----------------